- Care Call

 - schools that the pupils attend after leaving us

-- our local authority partners in education, Children & Family Service and the Early Help Service.
+- our local authority partners in education, Children and Family Service and the Early Help Service

 - the Department for Education (DfE)